Cray-HPE/docs-csm/operations/validate_csm_health.md

 ncn# csi handoff bss-update-param --set metal.no-wipe=1 --limit <SERVER_XNAME>
 ```

 **IMPORTANT:** If the output of pod statuses indicates that there are pods in the `Evicted` state, it may be due to the /root file system being filled up on the Kubernetes node in question.
 Kubernetes will begin evicting pods once the root file system space is at 85% until it is back under 80%.
 This may commonly happen on ncn-m001 as it is a location that install and doc files may be downloaded to.
-It may be necessary to clean-up space in the /root directory if this is the root cause of pod evictions.
+It may be necessary to clean up space in the /root directory if this is the root cause of pod evictions.
 The following commands can be used to determine if analysis of files under /root is needed to free-up space.

 ```bash
 ncn# df -h /root